-Our fully sewn Union flag is made from high-quality materials sourced in the UK.
-Flat-felled interlocking stitch is employed for all seams which combines the 31 individual pieces of the Union.
-Four rows of stitching at the fly end enhances durability which helps towards longevity.
-Our flags are specifically manufactured for outdoor use and are made right here in the UK.
+Our fully sewn Union flag, also known as the Union Jack, is made from high-quality materials sourced in the UK.
+Flat-felled interlocking stitch is employed for all seams, which combines the 31 individual pieces of the Union.
+Four rows of stitching at the fly end enhance durability, which helps towards longevity.
+Our flags are manufactured for outdoor use and are made in the UK.
 The additional stitching at the fly end ensures a strong and reliable finish.

 Flag Size | Metric | Price | Flagpole Height (Ground) |